paulstothard/cgview_comparison_tool/lib/scripts/local_blast_client/README.md

 DATE: June 22, 2020
 VERS: 1.2

 This script performs BLAST searches against a local database.
 Each hit and its descriptive title are written to a single tab-delimited output file.
+The results are formatted for use with the `-blast` option of the `cgview_xml_builder.pl` script.

 This script requires `blastall` and `formatdb` from [legacy BLAST](https://ftp.ncbi.nlm.nih.gov/blast/executables/legacy.NOTSUPPORTED/).
-The path to the `blastall` program directory should be added to `PATH`.
+The path to the `blastall` and `formatdb` program directory should be added to `PATH`.
 Alternatively, the path to `blastall` can be specified using the `-y` option.

 The database to be searched needs to first be formatted using the `formatdb` program, e.g.: